Christian Wedding Ceremony Script | Complete Guide & Template

 The wedding ceremony ends as the couple exit the building followed by the bridal party.

 Modern-day weddings tend to be more minimalist and simpler in nature than before.
-So here is a simple Christian wedding ceremony script that would be great for a modern wedding.
+So here is a simple modern wedding ceremony script that would be great for your wedding.

 Prelude